robertz/commandbox-ssg/Readme.md

 ### Changelog

+0.1.3
+- Exclude `_site/` directory by default.
+This was causing issues when passthrough folders contained markdown files.
+- Fixed some issues with pagination.
+The parent template will have `published` flag set to false.
+- Render function now uses `template` cache to render pages instead of `collections.all`.
+The `excludeFromCollections` flag should finally work correctly.

 0.1.2
 - applicationHelper.cfm include path should be relative for Windows
 - `onBuildReady()` event will fire once configuration has been loaded if it exists in `applicationHelper.cfm`